-

 How is the writing of insurance contracts regulated in your jurisdiction?

-Private insurance and reinsurance in Greece is primarily regulated by Law 4364/2016 (the “Insurance Regulation Act”) which transposed the EU Directive 2009/138/EC (“Solvency II Directive”) into Greek law.
-The Insurance Regulation regulates the establishment, operation and governance of insurance and reinsurance undertakings in Greece, the capital and funding requirements, the lines of insurance, the insurance contracts and other regulatory matters.
-In principle, private insurance contracts may be freely negotiated by the parties, however, there are minimum standards set by Law 2496/1997 (the “Insurance Contract Act”) as regards the rights of the insurers and the insureds, the content of the insurance contracts, the information that should be provided by each party before the signing of the contract and during the term of the contractual relationship, the time frames applicable, the rights to cancel or rescind the contract.
-Also, matters applying to insurance distribution are regulated by Law 4583/2018 (the “Insurance Distribution Act”) harmonizing Greek Law with the EU Directive 2016/97/EU (the “IDD”).
+Private insurance and reinsurance in Greece is primarily regulated by Law 4364/2016 (the “Insurance Regulation Act”), which transposed EU Directive 2009/138/EC (the “Solvency II Directive”) into Greek law.
+The Insurance Regulation Act governs the establishment, operation and governance of insurance and reinsurance undertakings in Greece, their capital and funding requirements, the permitted lines of insurance, the insurance contracts and other regulatory matters.
+While private insurance contracts may, in principle, be freely negotiated by the parties, Law 2496/1997 (the “Insurance Contract Act”) sets minimum standards governing the rights of insurers and insureds, the content of insurance contracts, the pre-contractual and ongoing disclosure obligations of each party, the applicable time frames and the rights to cancel or rescind.
+Insurance distribution is separately regulated by Law 4583/2018 (the “Insurance Distribution Act”), which harmonized Greek law with EU Directive 2016/97/EU (the “IDD”).

-The competent body for the supervision of the private insurance sector is the Bank of Greece (in Greek “Trapeza tis Ellados”, “BoG”).
-The BoG exercises prudential supervision through its “Department of Private Insurance Supervision” of Greek insurance and reinsurance undertakings, foreign insurance and reinsurance undertakings operating in Greece through a branch and insurance distributors.
-Also, it monitors the compliance of EU insurance and reinsurance undertakings operating in Greece under the freedom to provide services with the general good requirements.
-The decisions and guidelines issued by the BoG concerning details for the operation of insurance and reinsurance undertakings form part of the insurance regulatory framework.
-The BoG is part of the Board of Supervisors of the European Insurance and Occupational Pensions (EIOPA).
+The competent authority for the supervision of the private insurance sector is the Bank of Greece (“BoG”, in Greek “Trapeza tis Ellados”).
+Through its Occupational and Private Insurance Supervision Directorate, the BoG exercises prudential supervision over Greek insurance and reinsurance undertakings, foreign insurance and reinsurance undertakings operating in Greece through a branch, and Greek insurance distributors.
+It also monitors the compliance of EU insurance and reinsurance undertakings and insurance intermediaries operating in Greece under the freedom to provide services or the freedom of establishment with the applicable general good requirements.
+The decisions and guidelines issued by the BoG concerning the operation of insurance and reinsurance undertakings form part of the insurance regulatory framework.
+The BoG is a member of the Board of Supervisors of the European Insurance and Occupational Pensions Authority (EIOPA).

 -